krakend/krakend-documentation/telemetry/prometheus.md

 ---
 [Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit.

-The Opencensus exporter allows you push data to Prometheus.
+The Opencensus exporter allows you to expose data to Prometheus.
 Enabling it only requires you to include in the root level of your configuration the Opencensus middleware with the `prometheus` exporter.
-Specify the `port` on which Prometheus is listening, the `namespace` (optional), and Prometheus will start receiving the data.
+Specify the `port` which Prometheus should hit, the `namespace` (optional), and Prometheus will start receiving the data.
 {{< highlight json >}}
 {
   "version": 2,